weph/obsidian-bookshelf/README.md

 ### Reading Progress

 Bookshelf tracks your reading progress based on entries in your **book notes** and/or **daily notes**.
 A reading progress entry consists of a date, a book, and a recorded action (such as starting, reading, or finishing a book).

+By default, Bookshelf looks for reading progress entries under the "Reading Journey" heading in your book notes and the "Reading" heading in your daily notes.
+You can change these headings in the settings to match your preferred note structure.

 You can specify the number of pages read by providing a start and end page, or just an end page.